aimms/documentation/cdm/callback.rst

 Default implementation
 ----------------------

 By default, the CDM library will call the procedure :token:`cdm::DefaultCommitInfoNotification` for every commit notification.
 It will automatically pull the changes for the category, if the branch being committed to is current branch for the specified category, and :token:`cdm::AutoPullCategory` has been set for the category.
+Through the parameter :token:`cdm::SequentialPullCategory` you can indicate whether you want commits for that category to be pulled strictly sequentially.
+If there are more commits ready to be pulled the first commit notification would normally cause all changes upto the head to the current branch to be pulled in a single call to :js:func:`cdm::PullChanges`.
+By indicating that you want a category to be pulled sequentially, each commit notification will cause only the changes for that particular commit to be pulled.
+This may be necessary, for instance, when your model has cross-category rootset - subset dependencies, where non-sequential pulling might cause a subset to be filled with elements that the rootset does not yet contain.

 Providing commit info
 =====================